rochelleterman/PS239T/Install.md

 ##Python
 Python is a popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.

 Regardless of how you choose to install it, please make sure you install Python version 2.x and not version 3.x (e.g., 2.7 is fine but not 3.4).
-Python 3 introduced changes that will break some of the code we teach during the workshop.
+Python 3 introduced changes that will break some of the code we teach during the class.

 We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).